cornell-ece5745/ece5745-tut8-sram/docs/index.md

 ```

 As in the Synopsys/Cadence ASIC tool tutorial, we need to create two
 files before starting Cadence Innovus.
-Use Geany or your favorite text
+Use your favorite text editor to
-editor to create a file named `constraints.sdc`in
+create a file named `constraints.sdc`in
 `$TOPDIR/asic-manual/cadence-innovus` with the following content:

 ```
- create_clock clk -name ideal_clock -period 0.35
+ create_clock clk -name ideal_clock -period 1.0
 ```

-Now use Geany or your favorite text editor to create a file named
+Now use your favorite text editor to create a file named
 `setup-timing.tcl` in `$TOPDIR/asic-manual/cadence-innovus` with the
 following content: